JinangAi07/Gradient-Descent/README.md

 <div align=center><img src="man/figures/001.png" width="280" height="430" /></div>

 To better understand the working principle of the *GD_one_dim* function in this R package, the workflow analysis and flowchart are outlined above.
-The more detailed step-by-step analysis and explanation can be seen in [Gradient.R](R/Gradient.R "Gradient.R") and [Vignettes](vignettes/my-vignette.Rmd "Vignettes").
+The more detailed explanation about parameters and output can be seen in [Vignettes](vignettes/my-vignette.Rmd "Vignettes") and the step-by-step analysis is in [Gradient.R](R/Gradient.R "Gradient.R").

 **Summary**